-ACT-Aspire refers to an assessment that took the place of ACT-Plan and is designed as a preparatory and readiness assessment for the ACT.
+ACT-Aspire is designed as a preparatory and readiness assessment for the ACT.
 This is usually taken by students in grade 10.

-ARD is the admission, review, and dismissal committee convened for each student who is identified as needing a full and individual evaluation for special education services.
+ARD stands for admission, review, and dismissal.
+The ARD committee convenes for each student who is identified as needing a full and individual evaluation for special education services.
 The eligible student and his or her parents are members of the committee.